 Today’s post is part of an on-going series during the month of March about protecting families and small business from identity theft and raising awareness about data security.
 On April 6th, DataShield will be hosting a free “Shredding Day” for individuals living in the Omaha area.

 With the amount of data we use on a daily basis increasing exponentially every year, protecting yourself and your family from identity theft is now more important than ever.
-To get you started on the right track, here are 10 simple tips for protecting your family from identity theft:
+To get you started on the right track, read our 10 simple tips below.

 - Keep track of your online logins.
 Online logins are a necessity, but they can also be an easy “in” for identity thieves.
 Change your passwords regularly, don’t use the same password for all of your online accounts, and consider using one of these secure programs for securely storing your passwords.